 Can I wear compression socks all day?

-Yes — most people who need them are advised to put them on in the morning and wear them throughout the day.
-Remove at night when lying down.
+Yes — most people who need compression socks are advised to put them on in the morning and wear them throughout the day.
+Remove them at night when lying down.

 Are compression socks the same as support hose?

-"Support hose" is a general term.
-True therapeutic compression garments use graduated compression (stronger at ankle, tapering upward).
+"Support hose" is a general term often used interchangeably with compression stockings.
+The key distinction is graduated compression (stronger at the ankle, reducing up the leg), which true therapeutic compression garments provide.
 Fashion compression socks without graduation may provide some comfort but not full therapeutic benefit.

-What compression level should I buy without a prescription?
+How do I know what compression level to buy without a prescription?

-For general leg fatigue and mild afternoon swelling, 15–20 mmHg OTC socks are a reasonable starting point.
-For diagnosed conditions, ask your doctor what level they recommend first.
+For general leg fatigue and mild afternoon swelling without a diagnosis, 15–20 mmHg OTC socks are a reasonable starting point.
+For diagnosed conditions (varicose veins, documented venous insufficiency, post-thrombotic syndrome), ask your doctor what level they recommend before buying.

 How tight should compression socks feel?

-Snug but not painful — like a firm, supportive handshake around the ankle and calf.
-If there is pain, numbness, tingling, or if the foot turns blue or cold, remove the sock immediately and consult your doctor.
+Compression socks should feel snug but not painful.
+You should feel gentle, firm pressure — like a supportive handshake around your ankle and calf.
+If there is pain, numbness, tingling, or if the foot below the sock turns blue or cold, remove the sock immediately and consult your doctor.

 Shop Compression and Therapy Products at AllCare Store